 - 1. Kopstein & Lichbach, 2009.
 Comparative Politics: Interests, Identities, and Institutions in a Changing Global Order, Cambridge: Cambridge University Press. - 2.
-Todd Landman 2003.
-Issues and Methods in Comparative Politics: An Introduction, New York: Routledge. - 3.
-Christian Soe, ed.
-2009.
-Annual Editions: Comparative Politics 2008/2009.
-New York: McGraw-Hill.

-4. Other readings will be assigned from time to time as indicated in the course outline below.
+Daniele Caramani, 2008.
+Comparative Politics.
+London: Oxford University Press. - 3.
+Fiona Yap, ed.
+2010.
+Annual Editions: Comparative Politics 10/11.
+New York: McGraw-Hill. - 4.
+Other readings will be assigned from time to time as indicated in the course outline below.